open-resources/dash_curriculum/README.md

 ### Chapter 6: Working with Data in Dash

-- Using an existing pandas dataframe
 - From excel or csv to pandas df
+- Loading a dataframe from a URL
 - Creating our own pandas df
 - Using data from an API